GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

   * Sign certificates suitable for MTLS between pods.
   * Compatible with [SPIFFE SVIDs](https://spiffe.io/docs/latest/spiffe-about/spiffe-concepts/#spiffe-verifiable-identity-document-svid) and other community-driven certificate standards.
+  * Scoped widely enough that it can be used with existing TLS1.3 implementations including `["server auth"]` or `["client auth"]`.

 ### Non-Goals

-This signer is not intended to mint public facing certificates.
+  * This signer is not intended to mint public facing certificates
+  * This signer is not used to define trust relationships between clusters.

 ## Proposal